codespell-project/actions-codespell/README.md

 ### Parameter: check_filenames

-If set, check file names for spelling mistakes as well.
+If set, check file names for speling mistakes as well.

 This parameter is optional; by default `codespell` will only check the file contents.